 This is an initial public offering of our shares of common stock.
 All of the shares of common stock offered by this prospectus are being sold by us.
-We intend to apply to have our common stock approved for quotation on The Nasdaq Global Market under the symbol "FDUS."
+Our common stock has been approved for quotation on The Nasdaq Global Market under the symbol "FDUS."

 Our shares of common stock have no history of public trading.
-We currently expect that the initial public offering price per share of our common stock will be \$ per share.
 Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
-If our shares trade at a discount to our net asset value, the risk of loss for purchasers in this offering will experience immediate dilution of approximately \$ per share.
+If our shares trade at a discount to our net asset value, the risk of loss for purchasers in this offering will likely increase.
+Based on the initial public offering price of \$15.00 per share, purchasers in this offering will experience immediate dilution of approximately \$0.54 per share.
 See "Dilution" for more information.